Richardson Insurance Solutions Terms of Business

 It is the policy of Richardson Insurance Solutions DAC to avoid any conflict of interest when providing business services to our clients.
 However, where an unavoidable conflict arises you will be advised of this before any business service is provided.
 If you have not been advised of any such conflict you are entitled to assume that none arises.

-Richardson Insurance Solutions DAC will accept payments in cash, by cheque, bank transfer and by credit/debit card in respect of all classes of Non-Life Insurance in the circumstances permitted under Section 25G of the Investment Intermediaries Act, 1995 (as amended).
+Richardson Insurance Solutions DAC will accept payments in cash, by cheque, bank transfer and by credit/debit card in respect of all classes of Non-Life Insurance.
 We are not authorised to accept cash or negotiable instruments in any other circumstances.